Includes multiple versions for Microsoft Office

 Loaded with virtually anything you can do with PowerPoint, this exceptional project shows students how to design a master slide, create a comparison chart, illustrate an idea using a graphic organizer, insert sound and video, edit images, and output files using multiple formats.

 Prepare young people for the jobs of tomorrow.
 Project-based learning teaches complex technology skills as well as life skills such as design, logical thinking, problem solving, creativity, and collaboration.
-Blend computer and career readiness in an engaging project.
+Blend advanced PowerPoint skills and career readiness in an engaging project for high school students.

 - Hook Students With an Authentic Challenge